wintechis/blast/docs/Blocks.md

 There are 3 different blocks in this category: [**display text**](#display-text), [**display data**](#display-data) and [**switch lights**](#switch-lights).

 ### display text
-The display text block adds a text container to the actionblock output container on the right.
+The display text block adds a text container to the action-block output container on the right.

 ![display text block](images/upload/action-display-text.png)
 ![display text output](images/upload/action-display-text-output.png)